With all of the options available to agents to communicate with customers and leads, cold calling can seem like an obsolete technique.

 Calendar integration or appointment setting features aren’t a must-have for this type of tool.
 However, it’s another time-saving measure to help convert your leads to customers.
 Especially if your team relies on lead qualifiers before they get passed off to your sales professionals, the ability to set appointments for team members helps create a smooth experience for your team and for customers when scheduling follow-up calls.

 Now that you have an idea of what you’re looking for in a system, you’re probably ready to dive into your search for the one that’s right for you.
-Below are a few of the most popular systems of 2022.
+Below are a few of the most popular systems.

 Myphoner helps sales professionals track and organize leads by allowing you to create list segments within your system.
 To contact leads at the best possible time, it creates intelligent queues for agents so they have the best chance of getting in touch with the people on their lists.